OSGeo/grass-website/content/news/2001_01_18_announce_lzw_removal.md

 step):

-1.  **Before** installing newer GRASS libraries and binaries (beta11 and later) you *must* uncompress all floating point raster maps.\
+1.  **Before** installing newer GRASS libraries and binaries (beta11 and later) you *must* uncompress all floating point raster maps.
     Again: In order to make your data readable you *must* uncompress all floating point rasters **before** installing newer GRASS libraries and binaries.
-The command \"r.compress -u\" will do the job (see below for a script to assist).
+The command "r.compress -u" will do the job (see below for a script to assist).
-2.  **After** installing the new binaries you may recompress your rasters with \"r.compress\" which will use the DEFLATE method available in [libz (zlib)](http://www.info-zip.org/pub/infozip/zlib/) (this compression library is usually installed by default on your system, otherwise install it).
+2.  **After** installing the new binaries you may recompress your rasters with "r.compress" which will use the DEFLATE method available in [libz (zlib)](http://www.info-zip.org/pub/infozip/zlib/) (this compression library is usually installed by default on your system, otherwise install it).